 There are medical costs, legal costs and personal trauma for everyone involved when a dog attack occurs.
 It is also an issue of significant community concern.
 With proper management and education, attacks are preventable.

-Strategic Aim: To ensure dangerous, menacing dogs and restricted breed dogs are identified and kept in compliance with the Act and Regulations.
-What success looks like: Reduction in dog attacks Less complaints Decrease in animals euthanised Less dogs impounded
+To ensure dangerous, menacing dogs and restricted breed dogs are identified and kept in compliance with the Act and Regulations.

+- Reduction in dog attacks

+- Less complaints

+- Decrease in animals euthanised

+- Less dogs impounded